edobezabb/abb-mvd-code-retreat-25/README.md

 ### Codespaces

+Make sure you are logged in into GitHub.
+It's not strictly necessary to use the work account, as we are not going to use GitHub Copilot.
+The only requirement is that you still have some Codespaces hours to use, which isn't a problem if you've never used them before - you get 120hrs per month for free.

 In order to create a codespace for this repo, click on Code -> Codespaces -> + symbol, as shown below:
 ![alt text](image.png)